Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: FRODO

 \paragraph{Preference Data.} We prompt the LLM to generate correct reasoning chains ($R_w$) and incorrect reasoning chains ($R_l$) for each reasoning problem.
 In our experiments, we consider two kinds of reasoning chains as incorrect: \textit{counterfactual chains} (alternative chains that can lead to different outcomes) and \textit{irrelevant chains}.
 We assume that models that can understand and learn to prefer correct reasoning chains over counterfactual chains will become more robust and enhance generalization.
 Hence, we manually construct correct and incorrect intermediate reasoning steps and demonstrate the model with these annotated examples before a new instance is provided.
 In this way, we obtain a preference data $D \in \{X, R_w, R_l\}$ that contains reasoning problems ($X$) and pairs of reasoning steps that lead to correct ($Y_w$) or incorrect outcomes ($Y_l$).

 \paragraph{Training.} Given a reasoning problem \{$x \in X$\} and instruction prompt {$p \in$ \{correct or counterfactual}\}, our goal is to train models that could generate reasoning steps ($r_w$ or $r_l$).
 We propose to adopt Direct Preference Optimization (DPO) \citep{rafailov2023direct}, an effective algorithm for aligning language models with implicit rewards.
 DPO assumes that we only have access to some pairwise preference data $x \rightarrow$ \{$r_w$ $>$ $r_l$\} for each problem $x \in X$.
 Hence, while training a model ($\pi_\theta$) to generate correct reasoning steps, we consider counterfactual and irrelevant reasoning steps as less preferred.
-Training a DPO model includes two phases: (i) supervised fine-tuning (SFT) and (ii) RL fine-tuning phase.
+Training a DPO model includes two phases: (i) supervised fine-tuning (SFT) and (ii) Preference Learning (PL) phase.

-\textbf{SFT.} We begin by fine-tuning a pre-trained LM with a maximum log-likelihood objective to obtain $\pi_{sft}$.
+\paragraph{SFT.} We begin by fine-tuning a pre-trained LM with a maximum log-likelihood objective to obtain $\pi_{sft}$.

-\textbf{RL Phase.} Contrary to traditional RL approaches, which initially train a reward model and subsequently derive a policy from it, DPO enables extracting policy through implicit reward learning.
-The preference data of human or artificial annotators is modeled by a learnable implicit reward model $f_\theta$ under Bradley-Terry theories \citep{Bradley1952RANKAO}:
+\paragraph{PL Phase.} Contrary to traditional RL approaches, which initially train a reward model and subsequently derive a policy from it, DPO enables extracting policy through implicit reward learning.
+DPO adopts a binary classification loss: